 Their diet consists of the larvae, eggs, and pupae of ants and termites.

 The Wikipedia page also has the best collection of names for the species.
-The only one of them which might cause some confusion is Ramphotyphlops braminus, which is the name Steve Wilson used for them in his Field Guide to Reptiles of Queensland.
+The only one of them which might cause some confusion is Ramphotyphlops braminus, which is the name given to them by Steve Wilson in his Field Guide to Reptiles of Queensland and JCU on their wildlife pages.

 Australia does have its own blind snakes, all in the genus Ramphotyphlops, and Queensland is home to 18 species.
 They are all bigger than the Flowerpot Snake (up to 400 mm) but are otherwise very similar: non-venomous, subterranean predators of ants and termites.